Scandal-plagued FIFA watches sent to charity, to be sold

 FIFA said it saw no legal grounds to pursue those who said they never received the watches.

-The Ethics Committee's investigatory chamber said Thursday it now considered the matter closed, while broader corruption allegations continue to plague the organisation.
+The Ethics Committee's investigatory chamber said Thursday it now considered the matter closed, while broader corruption allegations continue to plague the organization.

-FIFA has since suspended its president, Sepp Blatter, and European football boss Michel Platnini, over a 2 million Swiss franc payment.
+FIFA has since suspended its president, Sepp Blatter, and European soccer boss Michel Platnini, over a 2 million Swiss franc payment.

 Parmigiani watches are made in Switzerland's luxury watchmaking region north of Geneva, with independent appraisals putting a market value of just over $25,000 for each timepiece handed out by the Brazilians.